CMDT/LiveProjectsTemplate/README.md

 **Use a gitignore file:** You'll find there is a need only to store a tiny fraction of your source files in a repo.
 These files depend on the sort of product you are building, and the frameworks you are using.
 More information (and a selection of gitignore files for common frameworks!) can be found [here](https://github.com/github/gitignore).

+**Make sure your product's version is visible to the user at all times:** any problems, you can ask them to raise a GitHub issue, stating the version of the product.

 **This file is your front page:** Replace the above with text which will help the people who use your project, or may build on it next.
-Link to your breif, your design, how to build and how to use your product.
+Link to your brief, your design, how to build and how to use your product.

 ## Contents